Editor's note: This is Part 2 of Unimaginable: The Story of Alex Lowe, Climber. If you haven't already, catch up with Part 1 first.

 Two years later, in 2001, Jenni and Conrad were married.
 And there was talk.
 Even today, there still is.
 Sometimes in hushed circles, sometimes in ugly internet forums.
 ‘Two years,’ one might scoff, ‘what is that next to 18?’
 ‘And this best friend,’ some have intimated, ‘what kind of best friend is he who moves in to the life his friend left before the dust has even settled?

-And when Anker would go on to continue to climb at a bar-raising level - when he would go not once, but twice to Meru in the Indian Himalaya, to attempt to climb one of the most challenging and remote alpine peaks in the world - there would be talk again.
+And when Anker would go on to continually raise the bar in elite climbing – when he would go not once, but twice to Meru in the Indian Himalaya, to attempt to climb one of the most challenging and remote alpine peaks in the world – there would be talk again.
 ‘How can he leave Jenni in the lurch like that,’ some would ask.
 ‘He doesn’t care about her or her children as much as a stupid sport,’ others would answer.